 We explain why we need your bank details, what we do with them and how your details, and money, are kept safe.

 We know giving out your bank details can feel like you are giving away the keys to the kingdom and goes against the advice banks had been giving up until very recently.
 We collect the most common questions we get when it comes to bank details and protecting your hard-earned 💰

 You connect Plum to your bank account in two ways - (i) read-only access to your bank account, which we use to determine auto-savings and insights (ii) a Direct Debit Mandate (like your phone company/gym membership), which is used for the auto-savings.

 Plum monitors your incomings and outgoings to calculate safe amounts for you to save regularly.
 Linking to your bank means you do not have to manually enter all your transactions into Plum and we can work in the background for you effortlessly.
 To link to your bank account we do need you to pass your banks security checks.
 We suggest contacting your bank about third parties like us and open banking for peace of mind!

-So how do we move money into your Plum savings if we don’t have access to your bank login details?
+How do we move money into Plum if we don’t have access to your bank login details?

-When you sign up to Plum, you give your consent for us to pull varying amounts of money, from your bank account into your Plum Savings via Direct Debit.
+When you sign up to Plum, you give your consent for us to pull varying amounts of money, from your bank account into Plum via Direct Debit.

 When you allow Plum to create a Direct Debit with the bank, Plum sends a request to GoCardless to set up the Direct Debit; GoCardless are authorised by the Financial Conduct Authority to provide payment services as an Authorised Payment Institution, and so handle everything Direct Debit related on your account.
 Through Plum you are able to manage this direct debit, either by cancelling your account, or changing the linked bank account.
 Just like with any other subscription, you can cancel the mandate directly through your bank.